carlislerainey/latent-dissent/README.md

 # A Latent Measure of Dissent

 This code serves as a proof of concept that I wanted to share with colleagues to determine its potential usefulness.
+The original data come from King and Lowe's "10 Million International Dyadic Events" on [Dataverse](http://hdl.handle.net/1902.1/FYXLAWZRIA).

-This code borrows heavily from data created and shared Emily Ritter, especially her 2014 paper "Policy Disputes, Political Survival, and the Onset and Severity of State dissent" in *JCR*.
+In previous versions, I borrowed heavily from data created and shared by Emily Ritter, especially her 2014 paper "Policy Disputes, Political Survival, and the Onset and Severity of State dissent" in *JCR*.
 You can find the details on her [research page](https://www.emilyhenckenritter.com/research/), including her [replication data (`.zip`)](https://www.emilyhenckenritter.com/s/RitterJCR2014Replication.zip) that I use in my analysis.

+I also relied on written work and replication data publicly posted by [Amanda Murdie](http://www.amandamurdie.org/index.html), especially her 2011 paper "Aiding and Abetting: Human Rights INGOs and Domestic Protest" in *JCR* with Tavishi Bhasin.

 The output is a country-year data set that contains two latent measures of dissent (`pi` and `eta`).
 These data sets (`latent-dissent.csv` and `latent-dissent.dta`) contain the following six variables: